 Educating yourself on how to publish a book is one of the best investments you can make as a self-published author.
 Because the self-publishing industry is rapidly growing, it is also changing, and it's important to stay ahead of the curve.

-Here are the top books to read on how to self-publish a book:
+Here are the top books to read on how to publish a book on your own:

 - Published.: The Proven Path From Blank Page to Published Author by Chandler Bolt